 The Chicago region, our home, stretches over three states with one of the most complicated geopolitical landscapes in the nation.
 By contrast, plants and animals—and the ecosystems they rely on—do not follow these political boundaries and need a champion with a region-wide vision.
 To that end, our work strikes a balance between the needs of a growing region and the needs of the natural world around us.

-Openlands is partnering with ComEd to administer the ComEd Green Region Program.
-Recognizing that open space in our communities is a crucial element of the quality of our lives, the ComEd program awards grants for municipal efforts to plan for, protect, and improve open land in ComEd’s service area of northern Illinois.
+The ComEd Green Region Program awards grants to public agencies supporting their efforts to plan for, protect, and improve open space in ComEd’s service area of northern Illinois.

 Openlands believes that it is vital to design transportation solutions with nature.
 Our roads, rail, transit and trails should support livable, walkable vibrant communities that preserve and enhance open space.